Jump to sectionWhat is workplace wellness?

 All of these can be indicators of health issues that should be addressed immediately.

 Offer onsite assessments and opportunities to conduct basic screenings at the office and during work time.
-This could encourage those who do not regularly get a physical to be more aware of these basic health markers.
+Regular screening can help to detect underlying health problems.
+It could encourage those who do not regularly get a physical to be more aware of these basic health markers.

 These assessments will be most effective when offered in conjunction with other offerings.